Prem30-jr/FSD_CLI/README.md

 You will be guided through an interactive prompt.

-- Select frontend framework.
+- ✔ Select frontend framework.
-- Select backend framework.
+- ✔ Select backend framework.
-- Select database.
+- ✔ Select database.
-- Enter database connection string.
+- ✔ Enter database connection string.
-- Select authentication method.
+- ✔ Select authentication method.
-- Enter JWT secret key.
+- ✔ Enter JWT secret key.

-After completion, the tool generates a full-stack project that is ready to run.
+After completion, the tool generates a full-stack project that is ready to run 🎉.

-### Generated Project Structure
+### 📁Generated Project Structure

 The generated project follows a clear and conventional structure.